 Passover is coming, which means that Passover-themed parodies of pop songs are showing up on my Facebook news feed, and possibly yours too.
 I love watching these videos—they’re a nice break from cleaning out the chametz (leavened products) from my kitchen and thinking about what I’m going to serve at my seder.

-1. In the final paragraph of a blog post I wrote last year I said, “With Passover less than a month away, I’m disappointed that I still haven’t seen any good 2016 Passover pop song parodies.
+1. In the final paragraph of a blog post I wrote last year I said, “With Passover less than a month away, I’m disappointed that I still haven’t seen any funny Passover songs.
 Maybe the Maccabeats…will release a video before Passover.
 I can hope…” Well, my hope was fulfilled.
 The Maccabeats DID release a music video before Passover in 2016: A “Justin Bieber Passover Mashup,” which was a parody mashup of Beiber’s “Love Yourself,” “Sorry” and “What Do You Mean?”

-2. Another great parody that was released for Passover 2016 was by a group called the Y-Studs, an all-male a cappella group from Yeshiva University.
+2. Another funny Passover song was made by a group called the Y-Studs, an all-male a cappella group from Yeshiva University.
 The Y-Studs’ “Seder – Passover” was based on Michael Jackson’s groundbreaking “Thriller” video.
 I, for one, can’t resist anything based on the “Thriller” video.

 3. Congregation B’nai Shalom and Friends also released a fun video in 2016, “Now We’ve Got Matzo,” a Passover-themed parody of Taylor Swift’s “Bad Blood.”